Skip to content

 }

-The same namespace can be specified multiple times, filtering metric names from top to bottom.
+The same namespace can be specified multiple times, and the metric names are filtered sequentially from top to bottom.

-- In the results of the previous step, exclude metrics named
+2. From the previous result, exclude metrics named cpu/utilization

 collector_configs = {